 Wind is caused by difference in atmospheric pressure.
 Atmospheric pressure is a measurement that is given for the amount that air is pressing down on the Earth's surface.
 Air will always move from areas of high and low pressure to negate the differences in atmospheric pressure and this is what causes wind.

 Changes in atmospheric pressure are caused by air sinking or air rising.
-Air that is sinking causes there to be a greater atmospheric pressure with air rising having the opposite effect.
+Air that is sinking causes there to be a greater atmospheric pressure, with air rising having the opposite effect.

-Types of Wind
+Types of winds